Cracks in Your Garage Floor? Here’s What To Do

 3. Fill It In

-• With a small crack, pit, or surface gouge, all you may need to do is apply a bead of filler in the area that is lower than the floor.
+- With small garage floor cracks, pitting, or spalling, all you may need to do is apply a bead of filler in the area that is lower than the floor.

-Don’t worry if the filler that you apply spills out over and around the crack.
-You’ll take care of that in the next stop.
+Don’t worry if the filler you apply spills over and around the crack.
+You’ll take care of that at the next stop.

 4. Smooth It Out